 “Have a seat,” she told the two men, then leaned over the table and eyed the three.
 “Be nice,” she instructed gruffly.
 That amounted to a severe warning that, if they did not obey, she would kick them out of the Eaves until their behavior improved.
 All three studied the men, then her as she made her way to the stairs.

 Her door was unlocked, and she swung it open with a bang.
-Rinan only groaned and rolled over, wrapping her pillow about his head.
+Rinan only groaned and rolled over on the bed set against the opposite wall, wrapping her pillow about his head.

 “Did I give you permission to sleep on my bed?” she asked grumpily as she kicked the door shut.